t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="hg"></a>
-*Q: Do DoxBox volumes have any kind of identifying "signature"?*
+*Q: Do LibreCrypt volumes have any kind of identifying "signature"?*

 *A:*
-Neither DoxBox nor plain dm-crypt Linux volumes have any kind of "signature" that would allow an attacker to identify them for what they are.
+Neither LibreCrypt nor plain dm-crypt Linux volumes have any kind of "signature" that would allow an attacker to identify them for what they are.
 LUKS volumes do have such a signature.

 Note that all encrypted files are easily distinguished from non-encrypted files with the right software, because they have a high 'entropy'.
 To hide the existance of encrypted data use hidden boxes, rather than relying on a lack of a 'signature' or the file extension.
 With LUKS volumes, even without a password, it is possible to tell how many passwords are in use and other details such as the cyphers used.
-With DoxBox and plain dm-crypt volumes, no information is available apart from the size of the volume.
+With LibreCrypt and plain dm-crypt volumes, no information is available apart from the size of the volume.
 With hidden volumes, if all security precautions are followed, no information should be available including the existance and size of the volume.